ecumike/alexandria/metrics/README.md

 For the most part, this entire site is automated: Every page/template in the metrics app site is fully automated and requires ZERO work from here on out unless you wanted to add features or change the layout/design/whatever.
 You could leave it alone and it would run itself for years.

 Domains, projects, and campaigns are added via the Admin Center.
-Once a campaign is added, LUX will start pulling responses for that campaign from Usabilla or BeeHeard and that project/campaign usually never needs to be touched again.
+Once a survey campaign is added, you can create a cron job to start pulling responses for that campaign from the survey service you use (Qualtrics, Usabilla, SurveyMonkey, etc) and that project/campaign usually never needs to be touched again.
 Yearly, quarterly, and domain-level metrics are all automatic from that point.

 ## Domains and projects
-Domains are simply organizing tools and services (projects) into what group/VP/whatever is responsible for them.
-The key thing about domain is that there are roll-up metrics for a domain so you can see at a glance how a CIO domain is doing with their tools overall.
+Domains are a way to roll up and organize/group tools and services (projects) into what group/VP/whatever is responsible for them.
+The key thing about domain is that there are roll-up metrics for a domain so you can see at a glance how a domain is doing with their tools overall.
 These are calculated nightly after all responses are imported and project snapshots updated.
 They are stored in the `Domain year snapshot` in the Admin Center.

 A `project` is the site, tool, app, or service.
 Most projects belong to a domain.
 When they are in a domain they will affect the domain's overall metrics so don't just do it willy-nilly.
 A project does not have to be in a domain.
-It can simply be an orphaned project used for metrics reporting in LUX.
+It can simply be an orphaned project used for metrics reporting.

 ## Domains list page
 This is a simple output of a few fields from each domain's yearly snapshot.
-A few calcs are done in the view to determine the top-level overall CIO metrics.
+A few calcs are done in the view to determine the top-level overall metrics.
 Basic stuff.
 Page is fully automated, even at new year.

 ## Projects list page
 The project list page is exactly as named... a list of project based on selected filters.
 These are NOT contextual.
 The filters are based on two required selections: `Domain` and `report period`.
 After that, the filters are based on the snapshot for the project for that period.
 Ex: Scoring, NPS category, UMUX category.. those are based on the selected quarter snapshot for each project in the selected domain (including "all").
 The filters are pretty simple basic since all those fields are stored in the quarter snapshot.
 That's why the site is so fast.
 I made it that way.
 Page is fully automated, even at new year.